overtrue/phplint/docs/installation.md

 The preferred method of installation is to use the PHPLint PHAR which can be downloaded from the most recent [Github Release][releases].
 This method ensures you will not have any dependency conflict issue.

+**IMPORTANT** : Embedded with Composer dependencies that are PHP 8.2 compatible !

 ## Docker